sinonjs/sinon/docs/release-source/release/fake-timers.md

 #### `var clock = sinon.useFakeTimers(now);`

 As above, but rather than starting the clock with a timestamp of 0, start at the provided timestamp `now`.

-*Since `sinon@2.0.0`*

 You can also pass in a Date object, and its `getTime()` will be used for the starting timestamp.

 #### `var clock = sinon.useFakeTimers(config);`

-As above, but allows further configuration options, some of which are:
+As above, but allows further configuration options.

 - `config.now` - *Number/Date* - installs lolex with the specified unix epoch (default: 0)
 - `config.toFake` - *String[ ]* - an array with explicit function names to fake.
 By default lolex will automatically fake all methods *except* `process.nextTick`.
 You could, however, still fake `nextTick` by providing it explicitly
 - `config.shouldAdvanceTime` - *Boolean* - tells lolex to increment mocked time automatically based on the real system time shift (default: false).
 When used in conjunction with `config.toFake`, it will only work if `'setInterval'` is included in `config.toFake`.
+- **`config.global`** - *Object* - use `global` instead of the usual global object.
+This is useful if you use JSDOM along with Node.

+The options are basically all of those supported by the `install()` method of our `fake-timers` library, with the sole exception of `global`.
-Please refer to the `lolex.install` [documentation](https://github.com/sinonjs/lolex#var-clock--lolexinstallconfig) for the full set of features available and more elaborate explanations.
+Please refer to the `fakeTimers.install` [documentation](https://github.com/sinonjs/fake-timers/#var-clock--faketimersinstallconfig) for the full set of features available and more elaborate explanations.

 *Since `sinon@3.0.0`*